PyKoch/DataScience/README.md

 # Dataframes have an index column.
 You can use the datetime information instead:
 # (Optional) Set timestamp as index for time-series operations
 df.set_index("timestamp", inplace=True)

 ```
 ### Graphing
 Remember to import matplotlib (after installing it)
 ```python
 import matplotlib.pyplot as plt
 ```

+After your data processing you can choose between different types of plots:

 [This pdf](https://images.datacamp.com/image/upload/v1676302204/Marketing/Blog/Pandas_Cheat_Sheet.pdf) by datacamp is a good summary of the commands we will be using.
 Download it and try it out.